Backpropagation through Back Substitution with a Backslash: A Matrix Method for Weighted Paths

 \subsubsection{The ``Complete DAG'' and Weighted Paths}

-Consider as an example (Figure~\ref{fulldag}) the complete DAG on four nodes with graph weights evaluated through the forward and reverse mechanism.
+Consider as an example in Figure~\ref{fulldag}, the complete DAG on four nodes with graph weights evaluated through a forward and backward method.
 There is one source and one sink.
 We find that this complete DAG example reveals most clearly the equivalence between path weights and the inverse matrix.

-We see that the forward mode folds in the edges labelled ``a,'' then ``b,'' then ``c.''
+We see that the forward path weights folds in the edges labelled ``$a$,'' then ``$b$,'' then ``$c$.''
 This works through the matrix $L^T$ by columns.
 The backward mode folds in the edges with subscript ``3,'' then ``2,'' then ``1.''
 This works through the matrix $L^T$ by rows from bottom to top.